theforeman/foreman_ansible_inventory/README.md

                       "{app_param}-{tier_param}",
                       "{app_param}"]

-would put the host into the additional anisble groups:
+would put the host into the additional ansible groups:

     - myapp-webtier-datacenter1
     - myapp-webtier
     - myapp

-by reursively resolving the hostgroups, getting the parameter keys and values performing doing a Python *string.format()* like replacement on it.
+by recursively resolving the hostgroups, getting the parameter keys and values and doing a Python *string.format()* like replacement on it.

 [1]: http://docs.ansible.com/intro_dynamic_inventory.html